Contracts

 - SLA: Standard MSA SLA policy

-- How it works: Track billable users and bill monthly based on user counts
+- How it works: Track billing units and bill monthly based on unit counts

 Block Hours Contract